uwacyber/cits2006/cits2006-assessments/portfolio.md

 ## Submission

-You will submit your portfolio as a private GitHub project.
-You should create 2 directories for each part to separate the activities.
-You will add the teaching staff to your repository for marking.
-Further details will be given in class.
-Failure to add teaching staff for marking will result in getting ZERO for the assessment.

-At the root directory, you must have a cover page including your name and student ID.
-Following the cover page, you must include two tables outlining a self-assessment for each part 1 and part 2, indicating how many marks each of your activity should receive following the marking scheme below.
+You will submit your portfolio as a PDF only document via LMS.
+Other formats are not accepted.You must have a cover page that includes your name, student ID and the link to your repo.
+Following the cover page, you must include a table outlining a self-assessment for the activities completed, indicating how many marks each of your activity should receive following the marking scheme below.